Facebook’s DEC AI identified hundreds of millions of fake accounts over 2 years

 The approach was validated using three different models and a wealth of production data from Facebook — a behavioral model that took in only direct features, a DEC model with tens of thousands of features, and a more sophisticated DEC with an even larger corpus.
 The results showed that while the basic behavioral model couldn’t predict fake accounts with greater than 95% accuracy, both DEC-based models surpassed this and identified a greater number of fake accounts.

-“Over the past few years that DEC has been in production, we’ve seen a step reduction in the number of fake accounts on the platform,” said Khodeir.
+“Over the past few years that DEC has been in production, we’ve seen a step reduction in the number of [abusive] accounts on the platform,” said Khodeir.
 “Even though attacker volumes increase, DEC catches them at pretty much the same volume.”

 DEC is but one automated technique Facebook is actively using to fight fake accounts and abusive behavior on its platform.
 Another is a language-agnostic AI model trained on 93 languages across 30 dialect families; it’s used in tandem with other classifiers to tackle multiple language problems at once.
 And on the video side of the equation, Facebook says its salient sampler model — which quickly scans through the video and processes “important” parts of uploaded clips — enables it to recognize more than 10,000 different actions in 65 million videos.